 Disability advocacy continues to grow within our organization, and we have staff dedicated to strengthening the accessibility of our offerings.
-Within our Diversity, Equity and Inclusion (DEI) department, the dedicated Disability Segment Lead drives digital accessibility efforts across the business on behalf of clients and employees.
 The Accessibility Banking director in Corporate Compliance oversees accessibility for our clients and the broader disability population outside of the company, and the Accommodation Services manager in Human Resources oversees accessibility and accommodations for employees.
 The company also has a head of Digital Accessibility for Experience Design and a manager of Accessibility for Technology Services.

-On May 15 and 16, 2024, we will hold our third Global Accessibility Awareness Day (GAAD) event, which is open to all employees worldwide.
-With both virtual and inperson sessions, the two-day celebration will consist of presentations by executive leadership and internal subject matter experts on accessibility, assistive technology demonstrations, and a viewing of the "Neurodiversity at Work" film by Good Friend, Inc., a non-profit organization located in Wisconsin.
+We hold an annual Global Accessibility Awareness Day (GAAD) event, which is open to all employees worldwide.
+With both virtual and in-person sessions, the celebration consists of presentations by executive leadership and internal subject matter experts on accessibility, assistive technology demonstrations, and more.
 Virtual sessions are recorded and made available for employees to view at their convenience.